Careers • News • Contact us •

 The depiction of a mad scientist, muttering hypotheses to himself and working as a recluse in his lab, is an outdated stereotype.
 To make sure science helps society move forward, scientists are now more engaged than ever on the field, working side by side with the government, industry or the general public.

 To take on this challenge, you'll first have to undertake some introspection about your role, as a scientist and member of the Quebec society, in promoting sustainable health.
-Then, you will need to showcase your vision by presenting a personal initiative you propose to develop in the near future, or that you implemented less than a year ago (at the time of your participation in an in-house competition.
+Then, you will need to showcase your vision by presenting a personal initiative you propose to develop in the near future, or that you implemented less than 5 years ago (at the time of your participation in an in-house competition).

 Speech: Inspirational, TEDx-style conference